dng55/Remote_sensing_CH4/README.md

       1) Reads Landsat 8 spatial index data exported as a .csv from Google Earth Engine.
         2) Grabs single Landsat date from full satellite image dataset that ranges from 03/2013 - 07/2020.
-        3) Reads methane hotspot model data from Camilo-Rey Sanchez's model
+        3) Reads methane hotspot model data from Camilo Rey-Sanchez's model
         4) Uses Flux Footprint modelling (K&M) to mask out landsat data that's not within 80% of flux tower's footprint.
         5) Bins hotspot data into 30 sq.m cells to match Landsat 8's spatial resolution (Hotspot model has a much finer resolution than Landsat).
         6) We now have a preliminary pair of maps (one Landsat, one hotspot 2D model) to compare between. sector_plot.py does a preliminary correlation analysis to show the relationship between spatial indices (NDVI, NDWI, BT) and CH4 emissions